mikepk/pybald/docs/getting_started.rst

 .. note::

-    Most of the time you won't need to know or care, but an interesting detail worth mentioning at this point, is that the ``response object`` is also a WSGI application, just like the core pybald application.
+    Most of the time you won't need to know or care, but an interesting detail worth mentioning at this point is that the ``response object`` is also a WSGI application just like the core pybald application.
 This allows for some interesting flexibility in chaining and re-routing application behavior.
 The response object will accept ``environ, start_response`` call signature just like the Router or any other WSGI app.
 Many of the interfaces of Pybald use the WSGI interace allowing for a great deal of flexibility.